RudimentLLC/production_eks_cluster/README.md

 Since some workspaces make use of the outputs from other workspaces, there is an order in which they need to be deployed:

 1. `terraform-admin/`
-    - Creates AWS IAM resources (so that AWS credentials don't need to be used in subsequent workspaces)
+    - Creates AWS IAM resources
 2. `vpc/`
     - Creates the AWS networking resources used by the EKS cluster and its workers
     - Depends on outputs from `terraform-admin`